Skip to main content

 • Poor quality of life

-Historically, there hasn’t been a medication that has been helpful for dogs with megaesophagus.
+Historically, there hasn’t been a medication that helps treat dogs with megaesophagus.
 But sildenafil seems to help this difficult-to-manage condition.

-Sildenafil is available in 10 mg, 20 mg, 25 mg, and 100 mg tablets.
+Sildenafil is available for dogs in 10 mg, 20 mg, 25 mg, and 100 mg tablets.
 It can also be compounded into a liquid.
-An injectable form of sildenafil is available for use in veterinary clinics.

-The standard dosage of sildenafil for pulmonary hypertension in dogs ranges from 0.5 mg to 3 mg per kg of body weight every 8 to 24 hours.
-The dosage of sildenafil for megaesophagus is 1 mg per kg of a dog’s body weight every 12 hours.
+The standard dosage of sildenafil for pulmonary hypertension in dogs ranges from 1 mg to 3 mg per kilogram of body weight, given every 8 to 12 hours.
+The dosage of sildenafil for megaesophagus is 1 mg per kilogram of a dog’s body weight, given every 12 hours.

-Sildenafil for dogs should be given on an empty stomach at least 1 hour before feeding or 2 hours after feeding.
-And the medication typically takes effect within 1 to 2 hours.
+Sildenafil should be given to dogs on an empty stomach at least 1 hour before feeding or 2 hours after feeding.
+The medication typically takes effect within 1 to 2 hours.

 If your dog has been prescribed sildenafil in a liquid form, shake well before use, if indicated.
 Measure your dog’s dose carefully, and follow all instructions about giving them the medication and storing it.

-Use of sildenafil in dogs is considered “off-label” or “extra-label.”
-This means that sildenafil is not FDA approved for use in dogs.
-But there are many medications that are prescribed off-label safely and effectively for dogs.
+Sildenafil is prescribed to dogs off-label.
+This means that sildenafil is not FDA approved to treat dogs.
+But many medications are prescribed off-label safely and effectively.

 What are the common side effects of sildenafil (Viagra) in dogs?

-Sildenafil is generally safe for most dogs and doesn’t cause too many side effects.
-The most common reported side effects in dogs include:
+Sildenafil is generally safe for most dogs and doesn’t cause many side effects.
+The most common side effects for dogs include:

-If your dog vomits when you give them sildenafil on an empty stomach, give them their future doses with food.
-If they’re still vomiting after taking the medication, call your veterinarian for additional advice.
+If your dog vomits when you give them sildenafil on an empty stomach, give future doses with food.
+If they still vomit after taking the medication, call your veterinarian for advice.

 Sildenafil is a short-acting medication that stops working within 24 hours for most dogs.
-However, the effects of sildenafil may last longer in dogs with liver or kidney disease.
+But the effects of sildenafil may last longer in dogs with liver disease or kidney disease

 What are the most serious risks of sildenafil (Viagra) for dogs?

-In addition, sildenafil should be used with caution in dogs who have:
+In addition, sildenafil should be used with caution for dogs who have:

 • Heart disease